MathiasSeguy-Android2EE/GDirectionsApiUtils/README.md

 ### Snippet Simple

-   	To add the comments what you want in snippet you just ahve to add a formatter when you call the drawGDirection
+   	To add comment which you want in snippet, you just have to add a formatter when you call the drawGDirection
 ```JAVA
 	GDirectionsApiUtils.drawGDirection(directions.get(i), map, colors.get(i % MAX_COLOR), new FormatterSimple());
 ```